As virus surges, Trump rallies keep packing in thousands - The Boston Globe

 “It doesn’t matter who you are or where you are, when you have congregate settings where people are crowded together and virtually no one is wearing a mask, that’s a perfect setup to have an outbreak of acquisition and transmissibility,” Dr. Anthony Fauci, the nation’s top infectious disease expert, recently told Yahoo News.
 “It’s a public health and scientific fact.”

 Some states have fined venues that host Trump rallies for violating caps on crowd size.
-But the rallies continue — even as the U.S. sees cases spike, especially in the Midwest and the Plains.
+But the rallies continue, even as the United States sees cases spike, especially in the Midwest and the Plains.
 The nation posted a record high number of new infections last week — nearly 500,000.

 And the crowds keep turning out for Trump.

-Ysabel Benejam, 69, of West Bloomfield, Michigan, drove about 90 minutes to Lansing and waited more than four hours in rainy, near-freezing temperatures to see Trump on Tuesday.
+Ysabel Benejam, 69, of West Bloomfield, Mich., drove about 90 minutes to Lansing and waited more than four hours in rainy, near-freezing temperatures to see Trump on Tuesday.

 Advertisement